benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 `kitectl` is a handy CLI program which can be used to manage kites easily via command line.
 We can use it (via `kitectl register` command) to authenticate our machine to Kontrol, so every kite running on our host will be authenticated by default.
-This command basically creates a `kite.key` file under the home directory, which is signed by kontrol itself.
+This command creates a `kite.key` file under the home directory, which is signed by kontrol itself.
 The content is not encrypted, however because it's signed we can use it to securely talk to Kontrol.
-So therefore, every request we'll make to kontrol will be trusted by Kontrol.
+So therefore every request we'll make to kontrol will be trusted by Kontrol.
 Our username will be stored in Kontrol, so every other person in the world can trust us (of course assuming they also using the same Kontrol server).
 Trusting Kontrol means we can trust everyone.
 So this is important, because